-We recommend that your AMIs download and upgrade the Amazon EC2 AMI creation tools during startup.
+For AMIs backed by Amazon S3, we recommend that your AMIs download and upgrade the Amazon EC2 AMI creation tools during startup.
 This ensures that new AMIs based on your shared AMIs will have the latest AMI tools.

 To update the AMI tools at startup on Fedora